Do you want to deep clean your refrigerator once and for all and never have to do it again?

 Personally, I put anything in the freezer that doesn’t come in a sealed wrapping into Ziploc bags (like Eggo waffles) just as an extra precaution to keep foods from absorbing odors.

-You can also check out these tips by my friend, Jamie at Homelization, who has 12 ways to remove odors from your refrigerator.
+You can also check out these tips by Jamie at Homelization, who has 12 ways to remove odors from your refrigerator.

 I like to keep a couple of boxes in here since many of the foods kept in here tend to be stored there longer.